freicar/freicar_docs/docs/simulator.md

 In this launch file also the map is specified.
 See down below how to change it.

 ## Updating the Simulator
 We might update the simulator from time to time.
-When a new simulator version comes out you can upgrade the simulator by running ```update_simulator.bash``` from the docker directory.
+When a new simulator version comes out you can upgrade the simulator by running ```update_simulator.bash``` from the docker directory (only accessible from the host system).

 ## Simulated Sensors/Actuators
 ### Throttle, Steering, Brake